sashalex007/quartz_blog/content/leetcode/Maximum subarray sum with one deletion.md

 There is actually a way to use two DP arrays (like in regular kadane's) to simulate a deletion at each index.
 One array is unmodified (regular kadanes), and the other allows deletions by referencing the unmodified array!
 It's important to keep one array unmodified because we are only allowed one deletion, so a reference to the original must exist.

-The implementation is very tricky, but the gist of it is that when when we use regular kadane's, we compare the current element against `dp[i-1]`...and to simulate a deletion, we can instead compare against `dp[i-2]` and store that result in the array that allows for deletions!
+The implementation is very tricky, but the gist of it is that when we use regular kadane's, we compare the current element against `dp[i-1]`...and to simulate a deletion, we can instead compare against `dp[i-2]` and store that result in the array that allows for deletions!

 So at each index, we are comparing the modified against the previous unmodified!
 And because this comparison always references the unmodified kadane's, we can never simulate more than one deletion.